research-software-collaborations/research-software-collaborations.github.io/pages/exchanges.md

   * A researcher affiliated with a US institution to work for 1-3 months with an India-based researcher

 ### Support offered for accepted applications
-  * Up to three months reasonable support for local costs.
+  * Up to three months reasonable subsistence support for local costs.
 These will vary depending on location.
 Please estimate the needs for your project in application.
 Talk to us for guidance in case of doubt.
-  * Transportation to/from research exchange location
-  * Travel support for mentor reverse visit at end of research exchange period
+  * Travel support to/from research exchange location (see [travel reimbursement guidelines](/docs/reimbursement.html) for specifics)
+  * We do not provide salary support during the research visit.

+After 1-3 month research visit has concluded, we also support a shorter (e.g. 1 week) reverse visit by the host collaborator to the institution of the visitor who made the 1-3 month proposal, for example for a seminar talk, without the need for a full proposal as described below.
+If the original host would like a longer 1-3 month visit they can apply by following the full instructions on this page.

 ### Timeline
   * We review applications quarterly (December 15, March 15, June 15, September 15) and are receptive to applications at any time.